 Good documentation also lets you improve your auction prep over time—you’ll be able to spot what worked, what didn’t, and where you can trim costs.

-Check off each of the following tasks as you build your auction:
+Check off each of the following tasks as you build your auction.
+If you're including mobile bidding at your event, you can find our Mobile Bidding Checklist here.

 Logistics:

-✔ Decide on auction format (live vs online vs hybrid)
+✔ Decide on your auction format (live vs. online vs. hybrid).

 Items: